ni/csharp-styleguide/docs/Configuring Banned Methods.md

 1. The filename contains the text "BannedMethods"
-2. The contents of the file are XML with the appropriate schema
-3. The files are added to the build as an [additional file](https://github.com/dotnet/roslyn/blob/master/docs/analyzers/Using%20Additional%20Files.md)
+2. The files are added to the build as an [additional file](https://github.com/dotnet/roslyn/blob/master/docs/analyzers/Using%20Additional%20Files.md)

 ## Determine the Entry to be Banned